Select a text size

 Maintaining Muscle Mass by Properly Fueling Pre- and Post-Exercise

-Written by Sheri Branson, a Meredith dietetic intern at Carolina Meadows.
+Author: By Sheri Branson, a Meredith dietetic intern at Carolina Meadows

 Aging is often associated with functional decline that can contribute to falls, frailty, and loss of independence.
 One contributing factor to this functional decline is the loss of muscle mass, or sarcopenia.
 Sarcopenia can be aggravated by chronic disease.
 Muscle loss begins around age 50 due to an imbalance in anabolic and catabolic neurological signals.
 An inactive lifestyle can speed up the process of muscle loss while staying active can decelerate it.
 Research demonstrates that strength training done 2-3 times per week can build muscle mass and strength as well as preserve bone density reducing the risk of osteoporosis.
 No matter your age, sarcopenia can be slowed down and even turned around.
 Staying physically strong can improve balance, coordination, and mobility, support mental and emotional health, and promote a sense of independence.
 Strength training is easy to learn, safe and effective, however, consult with your medical provider before making changes to your exercise routine.
 Remember to start slowly and gradually build up.
 Be patient, as it can take about 6-8 weeks to see results.